drshahizan/special-topic-data-engineering/project/proposal/Noctua/proposal_Noctua.md

 2. `Data Cleaning:` Once the data is collected, it needs to be cleaned to remove any irrelevant or duplicate data.
 This can be done using data cleaning techniques such as removing punctuation, converting text to lowercase, and removing stop words.
 3. `Data Analysis:` After the data is cleaned, the next step is to analyze the data using descriptive statistics and exploratory data analysis techniques.
 This will help to identify patterns and trends in the data.
 4. `Machine Learning Algorithms:` Next, machine learning algorithms can be used to predict customer satisfaction based on the data collected.
 This can be done by building a model using supervised learning techniques such as regression or classification.
+5. `Data Visualization:` The final step is to present the results of the analysis and machine learning algorithms using data visualization techniques.
+This can be done using tools such as Tableau or Python libraries such as Matplotlib or Seaborn.

 ---